Pick your Poison

-As you grow older and have more experience as a developer, when you hear about silver bullets, you know that someone is trying to sell you snake oil.
-Software development is not much more than a series of compromises.
+As we grow older and hear about silver bullets, we know that someone is trying to sell us snake oil.
+Developing software is not much more than a series of compromises.

-When I read about the comparisons between architectures and technologies, I look at the arguments being presented and the context.
-Often posts and "hot takes" have arguments, but most lack context.
-When a novice engineer reads that MVVM is the way to go, their belief in such a statement is proportional to the author's number of followers.
+When I read comparisons between architectures and technologies, I look at the arguments being presented and the context.
+Often posts and “hot takes” have arguments, but most lack context.
+As a junior engineer reads that MVVM is the way to go, their belief in such a statement is proportional to the author’s number of followers.
 The more street credit you have, the less scrutiny you get.
-As a reader, you are charmed into thinking that because MVVM worked for a random stranger, it will work for you as well.
+As a reader, you might be charmed into thinking that because MVVM worked for a random stranger, it will work for you as well.

 Personal experiences shape the way we think and behave.
 If we had a bad experience with MVC, we assume that MVC is terrible.
-If you see a developer encouraging others using MVC, we think that the person is stupid.
-We evolve and hopefully become better by going through life's hardships.
-It's natural to wanting to avoid past bad experiences.
+If we see an engineer encouraging others using MVC, we think that the person is stupid.
+We evolve and hopefully become better by going through life’s hardships.

-As mentioned, context is essential.
-And being mentored by someone that didn't know how to use MVC might make you think that the fault was with architecture and not with Chad.
+Being mentored by someone that didn’t know how to use MVC might make us think that the fault was with the architecture and not with Chad.
 He was a pretty cool guy; and the codebase was already a mess when he joined, anyway.

-When looking at a tool one should ask: is this the best option for my team and me?
+When we evaluate a tool ask the following: is this the best option for my team?
 Technology is a significant factor.
-For instance, you wouldn't use a dependency that is poorly maintained.
-Likewise, you might avoid an architecture that is not well known in the community.
-Technology, nonetheless is not the whole picture, although less experienced developer will think so.
-The People factor can sometimes be more substantial.
+For instance, we wouldn’t use a dependency that is poorly maintained.
+Likewise, we might avoid an architecture that is not well known in the community.
+Technology is not the whole picture, although less experienced engineers will think so.
+The human factor is more substantial.
 Does the team know how to use the technology?
-ReactiveSwift, and other FRP* libraries are canned because of this question.
-How long would a junior developer take to understand the codebase?
-Questions like these and others guide a team to a final decision.
+ReactiveSwift, and other FRP* libraries are often canned because of this question.
+How long would it take us to onboard a junior engineer?
+How difficult is it to hire people with know-how in the approach?
+Questions like these guide us to a final decision.

 At an extreme, even with the amount of flak that Viper gets, it can be the right solution if the team is delivering quality software on time.

-Twitter, and more serious places are usually riddled with "use X because Y", or "Z is shit because I had a bad experience".
-Trimming away subjective experiences is mandatory when making an objective decision about how you are going to architect your next app, or introduce a new tool in your company.
+Twitter, and more serious places are usually riddled with “use X because Y”, or “Z is shit because I had a bad experience”.
+Pruning subjective experiences is important, when making an objective decision about how you are going to architect your next app, or introduce a new tool.